RalucaNicola/JSAPI_demos/cities-globe/README.md

 ### - the one with the initial setup -

-As usual with web things, it all starts with an `index.html` file where we import the ArcGIS API for JavaScript and we create the structure of the app:
+As usual with web things, it all starts with an `index.html` file where we import the ArcGIS Maps SDK for JavaScript and we create the structure of the app:

 ```html
 <!DOCTYPE html>